Facelift in San Diego and Newport Beach

 - Sculpting a shape that looks more youthful and takes gender aesthetics into consideration

 Dr. Sayed’s facelift offers a way to cut through the marketing and jargon; he believes in a sophisticated yet simple approach.
 Each patient is different, and the principles above need to be analyzed and applied appropriately depending on the patient’s requirements, down time tolerance, incision preferences, and aging characteristics.
 For most of his patients, Dr. Sayed will recommend a comprehensive approach that includes brow lifting, blepharoplasty (eyelid surgery), tightening and possibly removing excess SMAS tissue, fat grafting and repositioning, and an elegant redraping of the skin to achieve a smooth result.
 Patients with severely sun damaged skin, deep wrinkles or other texture and complexion problems may also benefit from laser resurfacing.
-Some patients may be satisfied with correction of the neck and a slight improvement of the jowls while others want a full facial rejuvenation.
+Some patients may be satisfied with correction of the neck (neck lift) and a slight improvement of the jowls while others want a full facial rejuvenation.
 No matter what your unique concerns are, Dr. Sayed will meticulously plan and personalize your facelift so that your rejuvenation completely works for you.